evolutionplus/Docs/WhitePaper.md

 ### SOLUTION

 With Evolution+ Platform personal rating is calculated, based on activity history.
-Quantity of rating  points  is  determined  by  such  things  as  socially  useful  activities,  professional achievements, education, violations and crimes, feedback etc. User's Social Ranking and his/hers level of privilege is determined by this data.
+Quantity of rating  points  is  determined  by various factors such as socially  useful  activities,  professional achievements, education, violations and crimes, feedback etc. User's Social Ranking and his/her level of privilege is determined by this data.

 **Social rating performs the following tasks:**